tajdehart/portfolio/src/studies/mad-courses.md

 [MAD Courses][1] is a social enterprise, founded to educate people around the world about systems thinking, indigenous wisdom and environmental stewardship.
-They work with tribes in the Phillipines to create 'interactive video adventures,' their own brand of gamified educational videos.
+They work with tribes in the Philippines to create 'interactive video adventures,' their own brand of gamified educational videos.

 MAD needed a variety of design work to help tie together their product,